dvirbena/CardioVoice/README.md

 - **CardioVoice.ipynb** – Complete notebook version of the project, recommended for Google Colab.

 **Python scripts:**
+We divided the coding cells into `.py` files if you prefer running the project this way.
+The order is as follows:
 1. `data_loading_and_preprocessing.py` – Data reading, filtering, segmentation, and feature extraction.
 2. `model.py` – Contains CNN, MLP, and Attention modules.
 3. `training_funcs.py` – Functions for loss calculation, evaluation, and metrics.